National Guard of Russia

-The Federal Service of Troops of National Guard of the Russian Federation (Федеральная служба войск национальной гвардии Российской Федерации), officially known as the Rosgvardiya (Росгвардия), is a federal executive body which is responsible for law enforcement, internal security, counter-terrorism and riot control of the Russian Federation.
-It is an independent agency that reports directly to the President of Russia, under the president's powers as Commander in Chief of the Russian Armed Forces and Chairman of the Russian Security Council.
+The Federal Service of Troops of the National Guard of the Russian Federation, officially known as the Rosgvardiya (Росгвардия), is a federal executive body responsible for law enforcement, internal security, counterterrorism, and riot control.

+The National Guard is an independent agency that reports directly to the president of Russia as Supreme Commander-in-Chief of the Russian Armed Forces and Chairman of the Russian Security Council.
+It is legally and structurally separate from the Armed Forces.
 As of 2018, the National Guard consisted of approximately 340,000 personnel in 84 units across Russia.
-It includes the forces of the former Internal Troops of Russia, SOBR, OMON, and other internal military forces outside of the Russian Armed Forces.
+It includes the forces of the former Internal Troops of Russia, SOBR, OMON, and other internal military forces outside the Russian Armed Forces.